 We got down and exchange pleasantries with him.
-He was Kuya Alberto, the owner of the concrete building and the native house.
+He was Kuya Alberto.

 Seeing the native house from a different angle, I noticed the doors had intricate carvings of headhunters with native clothe.
 From there my eyes observed the other carvings on the wall until I looked inside.

 “Pasok ka sa loob.”
 Kuya Alberto invites me as I was deeply observing the inside.
 Before I could utter a word, Kuya Elpidio was setting the ladder from the side to the entrance of the native house.

 I climbed up to the inside and saw that this was not the same as any other native houses I have been.

 There were intricate carvings on the inside, a second floor where they store their rice and some bulul, a cooking area where the heat of the fire would dry the firewood located directly above it and there was also bululs on the side.
 I then saw wooden native spatulas on the side of the cooking area.

 I asked Kuya Alberto what was the big black blob of dust that was located above the other entrance.
 He told me that it was a backpack made from the leather of a bear deep on the forests of Cordillera.
 “May mga bear tayo dito sa Pilipinas?!?!?”
 I blurted out.
 Turns out that this was not the usual big bears I see on TV but only a small one.
 Only with a height a little higher than my knee.